-As we continue to experience the effects from the global health event, employers continue to plan for what comes next for their employees and business.
+- 3 Introduction - 4 Navigating Regulations and Staying Compliant - 8 Redefining the Future of Work - Managing and Activating People in the New World of Work - 19 Return-to-Workplace Readiness Assessment - 20 Conclusion employers need to plan next steps for their businesses and employees.
 Many organizations are transitioning workers back into their offices.
-Some businesses have been operating as usual, but may face new challenges as stay-at-home orders are lifted and expectations shift around flexible work.
+Some businesses have been operating as usual, but may face new challenges as stay-at-home orders are lifted.
 Phased roll outs of new state guidelines are impacting businesses differently based on industry, size and location.